deepgenerativemodels/notes/autoregressive/index.md

  </figcaption>
 </figure>

-The Neural Autoregressive Density Estimation (NADE) provides an efficient MLP parameterization that shares parameters used for evaluating the hidden layer activations.
+The *Neural Autoregressive Density Estimator* ([NADE](http://proceedings.mlr.press/v15/larochelle11a/larochelle11a.pdf)) provides an alternate MLP-based parameterization that is more statistically and computationally efficient than the vanilla approach.
+In NADE, parameters are shared across the functions used for evaluating the conditionals.
+In particular, the hidden layer activations are specified as:

 {% math %}
 \mathbf{h}_i = \sigma(W_{., < i} \mathbf{x_{< i}} + \mathbf{c})\\